-The Texas State University - San Marcos Teacher Fellows Program specializes in personalized induction and mentoring of new teachers.
+The Texas State University Teacher Fellows Program specializes in personalized induction and mentoring of new teachers.
 Each beginning teacher is immersed in teaching in a central Texas participating school district while completing an M.Ed. in elementary education.
 The program provides an integrated curriculum focused on principles of constructivist learning, teacher research, project-based learning, and performance assessment.

 The purpose of the Teacher Fellows Program is to provide a supportive professional community for beginning teachers.
 Through school/university partnerships, the program facilitates on-going professional development for new and experienced teachers that results in effective teaching and enhanced student learning.

 The goals of the Teacher Fellows Program address the needs of the beginning teacher, the experienced teacher, the university and the participating school district.
 The goals include the following:

 - Support classroom-based inquiry focused on improved teaching and learning.

 - Provide continuous professional learning opportunities for beginning teachers, mentors, and university faculty.

 - Build collaboration between school district and university to bridge the gap between theory and practice.

 - Deepen the knowledge and skills of beginning teachers through advanced coursework and on-site mentoring support to improve teaching expertise and increase retention in the profession.